Back ] Home ] Up ] Next ]

 Return to Top of this Page

+© 2000-2016.
 All material on the Early Office Museum web site is copyrighted.
 All rights are reserved.

 First, you must not plagiarize our material.
 Plagiarism is the act of passing off as your own the words, photographs, or other work of someone else.
-Second, you must not violate our copyright or any one else's copyright, which means you may not use any images or text from the Early Office Museum web site in publications, in direct mailing material, on web sites, in auction listings, or anywhere else without written permission from the Curator (see link on home page).
+That is, not giving appropriate credit.
+Second, you must not violate our copyright, which means you may not use any images or text from the Early Office Museum web site in publications, in direct mailing material, on web sites, in auction listings, or anywhere else without written permission from the Curator.
 In some cases, images belong to someone else, and we cannot give permission.
-If you make legitimate non-infringing use of information from this web site, you must cite the Early Office Museum and provide our web address (www.officemuseum.com or www.earlyofficemuseum.com) or a link.
-"Legitimate non-infringing use" is non-commercial use of no more than two images and 300 words of text, enclosed in quotation marks.
-People who use material from this web site without giving proper credit are below green slime on the evolutionary scale.
+If you make a non-infringing use of information from this web site, please cite the Early Office Museum and provide a link or our web address (www.officemuseum.com or www.earlyofficemuseum.com).
+If you believe that we have not given appropriate credit for your work or have violated your copyright, please email the curator so we can resolve the matter.